5.0 · 50 Google reviews +20,000 SURGERIES PERFORMED +34 660 658 276

 VIEW MORE CASES

 Life expectancy in patients with peritoneal carcinomatosis varies considerably depending on multiple factors, such as the type of primary tumor, the extent of the disease, and the patient's general condition.
-Each case is unique and requires a personalized evaluation by a multidisciplinary team highly specialized in oncological surgery.
+Each case is unique and requires a personalized evaluation by a multidisciplinary team highly specialized in oncological surgery and specifically in the treatment of peritoneal carcinomatosis.

 Peritoneal carcinomatosis specialists